 In 1984, became Vice President and then President for a total 10 years.
 In this time he was Newsletter Editor 1991-92, Public Relations/Sponsorship 1993-95, Constitution Committee 1992-94, Life Membership Committee 1993-onward, New Building Committee 1993-94, State Titles Coordinator 1994-95, Uncle Tobys Committee 1994-97, 100 Club Committee 1994-97, Boat Captain 1995-98, 2002-08, Touring Team Comp.
 Manager 1997-98.

-As President and on the New Building Committee when the City proposed our present premises, he worked tirelessly to overcome perceived flaws in the building’s design, and is currently leading the Building Committee on the new extensions.
+As President and on the Building Committee when the City proposed our present premises, he worked tirelessly to overcome perceived flaws in the building’s design, and lead the Building Committee for the latest extensions done a number of years ago.

 Butch was named as Best Clubman in 1994, and honoured with Life Membership in the same year.